LengoLabs/qbot/PR_INFO.md

 ~~Additional modifications for multi-group/new config is required. qbot *may be fine* as long you don't utilize database releated functions. -- Current priority to get database done.~~
 * ~~Update: Seem's completed. requires testing. api.ts needs updated for it.~~
 * Update: Seems fully done, testing required.

-## handleInteraction
-handleInteraction needs to be updated for getting robloxGroup for role searching.
-Currently broken.

 # Status
 STABLE: **NO**